MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-proxy.md

     > [!NOTE]
     > The default server alias is *server*.

-1. In a text editor, open the *server-install\conf\server\secured-installed.properties* file, and then add the following lines of code, and the save the changes:
+1. In a text editor, open the *server-install\conf\server\secured-installed.properties* file, and then add the following lines of code, and then save the changes:
     1. Specify the new Java KeyStore password for the server: `server.keystore.password=newStorePassword`

-        > [!NOTE]
-        > The `javax.net.ssl.trustStorePassword property` takes precedence over the     `secured-server.keystore.password property`.
-If it is present in file, update its password with this code: `javax.net.ssl.trustStorePassword=newpassword`.
-This property applies to all relevant KeyStores.

     1. Specify the new Certificate password for the server: `server.key.password=newKeyPassword`
 1. Start the server.